Panasonic GH5s vs Sony RX10 II

 Studio photographers will appreciate that the Panasonic GH5s (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GH5s and RX10 II can be found, respectively, in the Panasonic GH5s Manual (free pdf) or the online Sony RX10 II Manual.

 So what conclusions can be drawn?
 Is the Panasonic GH5s better than the Sony RX10 II or vice versa?
 The listing below highlights the relative strengths of the two models.